JohnPaulNaiju/AI-Receptionist/README.md

 It's just a project I did for my friend and it isn't hosted.
 This code can be used to create apk files, host frontend etc.

-[This website](https://yazeen-bro-hotels.web.app) is a AI receptionist which will be kept in reception and it is hosted.
+[This website](https://yazeen-bro-hotels.web.app) is a AI receptionist which will be kept in reception.
 The app is to be downloaded by the hotel customers from the reception.

 ### Visuals 📸🎬